clearonline-org/blogpost-log-express-response/README.md

-# blogpost-log-express-response
-How to log an Expressjs response body
+# How to log an Expressjs response body